c-astle35/data_reference/README.md

 # data_reference
-Helpful Resources for Using Data Among Other such Activites with Python
+Helpful Resources for Using Data Among Other such Activites with Python, etc.

 Python Data Science Club - Running List
 ----------------------------------------